 A huge problem for libertarians is the fact that the distributed ledger of Bitcoin keeps track of every single purchase that you make.
 For the first time in history, blockchain technology makes it possible to accurately track every single transaction for every single person in the economy.
 That would be extremely useful for an authoritarian government.
 At the very least, it will be a very powerful tool for the taxman just like getting people to rely on banking is crucial for income taxation.
 There are workarounds, but governments will be extremely tempted to use this power of blockchain.
 At this point the identity of each bitcoin user can begin anonymously, but as soon as the government finds someone’s bitcoin identity, they immediately know the precise details of every transaction made using that identity.

-Finally, and most importantly, there is the need for a monopoly on the legitimate use of violence in society.
+Finally, and most importantly, there is a need for a monopoly on the legitimate use of violence in society.
 No anarchist has even come close to solving that problem.
-Everyone in every society is better off when violence is managed well, and a capitalist society is no exception.
+Everyone in every society is better off when violence is managed well, and capitalist society is no exception.
 Capitalism is dependent upon coercion because capital requires property rights.
 A property right is the right to exclude someone else from doing something which requires force.
 Capital is wealth and in every society that has wealth beyond a basic minimum of subsistence, government naturally assumes a monopoly on violence.
 We will always have government in every prosperous society.
 Prosperity requires coercion and blockchain doesn’t change need to manage coercion at all.
 If anything, new blockchain technologies will give governments even more power over the everyday economic affairs of ordinary people than governments have ever had before in all of history.
 This technological marvel can grant new superpowers to governmental and/or corporate central planners.
 Let’s hope that they manage these new capabilities for the benefit of most people rather than just the few at the top.